Rashek-R/Resizing-the-Root-Partition-on-an-AWS-Linux-Instance/README.md

 ## Extending OS file system

-After finish modifying the volume,need to extend the OS file system to increase volume size.
+After finish modifying the root volume,need to extend the OS file system to increase volume size.

 Step 4: SSH into the server and check whether the storage disk space is allocated by using “lsblk” command. increased volume will be shown just above current volume, e.g., xvda1 is current volume with 8GB size and  xvda with 10GB size